 The first staff training was completed successfully in May 2019 and 14 new members joined the organisation.
 The team have implemented several events so far, such as a city game for a group of children from Budapest, a Children’s Day focusing on social inclusion, and some outdoor birthday parties for local children.
 They also organised their first inclusive camp attended by children from a range of social backgrounds in June.

 In parallel to the entertainment events, the organisation started to develop the prospective mini adventure park.
 Volunteers from the corporate sector helped them to renew the garden, to make practical garden furniture and to build a new tree-house for children.
-In addition, the organisation successfully fundraised for a mobile climbing wall, which will be installed soon.
+In addition, the organisation successfully fundraised for a mobile climbing wall, which was installed in the summer.